Liverpool F.C. in international football: Return to Europe (1991–2004)

 Having finished fourth in the 1999–2000 FA Premier League, Liverpool qualified for the 2000–01 UEFA Cup.
 Their victory in this competition marked a third win for a club.
 The entire season was the club's most successful since the 1983–84 season, as they won a cup treble consisting of the UEFA Cup, the FA Cup and the League Cup.
 Their opponents in the final in Dortmund were Alavés of Spain.
 The match was tied at 4–4 in extra time when Alavés defender Delfí Geli scored an own goal to give Liverpool victory on the golden goal rule.
 The performance of Gary McAllister, whose free-kick resulted in the winning goal, was praised as "outstanding" by Trevor Brooking.
 This was the club's first European trophy since their European Cup victory in 1984.
 As UEFA Cup winners, Liverpool played in the 2001 UEFA Super Cup against Champions League winners Bayern Munich and won 3–2.

 In the 2001–02 season, Liverpool returned to the European Cup, now called the UEFA Champions League, for the first time since the Heysel disaster.
-A 2–0 victory over Roma in the second group stage meant they progressed to the quarter-finals.
+A 2–0 victory over AS Roma in the second group stage meant they progressed to the quarter-finals.
 They faced German club Bayer Leverkusen and won the first leg 1–0.
 The outlook for the second leg appeared to be to Liverpool's advantage, as their counter-attacking style of play had served them well during away matches throughout the season; however, they lost the second leg 4–2 and were eliminated 4–3 on aggregate.

 A second-place finish in the 2001–02 FA Premier League entitled Liverpool to participate in the Champions League for a second successive season, but they only finished third in their group and were eliminated from the competition.
 The third-place finish meant they entered the 2002–03 UEFA Cup.
 Liverpool beat Dutch team Vitesse Arnhem and Auxerre to set up an all-British tie with Scottish team Celtic.
 A 1–1 draw in the first leg meant Liverpool would progress to the semi-finals if they did not concede a goal in the second leg at Anfield.
 However, Celtic scored before half-time and again in the second half to win 3–1 on aggregate.